Who is Taylor Strickland?

 The Scholarships

 Taylor’s family and friends recognize young men who go over and above exemplifying the character traits that they feel made the biggest impact on Taylor’s life: namely faith, leadership, service to others and a love of the outdoors.
-Christ in the Smokies (CITS) and Boy Scout High Adventure Camps are two experiences that helped shape who he was.
+Christ in the Smokies (CITS) and Scouting America High Adventure Treks are two experiences that helped shape who he was.

 Recipients of Taylor’s Legacy Scholarship